 Seizure Rescue Therapies

-"As needed" medicines are medicines or treatments that are given only if needed for specific situations.
+"As needed" medicines are only given in specific situations.
 Some people also call them "rescue treatments."

 - The ideal rescue medicine (1) is easy to use, (2) works quickly, (3) is safe with little to no side effects, and (4) works well.